vocksel/Sugar/README.md

 Returns an array of keys from the given object, sorted alphabetically.

 This is used so we get a consistent, alphabetical output for tables.
-Typically dicctionary-like tables aren't sorted, so this fixes that.
+Typically dictionary-like tables aren't sorted, so this fixes that.

 ```lua
 local object = {